spiffe/spire-controller-manager/migration/README.md

    done
    ```

 1. Delete the SpiffeId CRD.
 This will delete all entries created by the k8s-workload-registrar.
+If you have a lot of SpiffeId resources this may take a little while to complete.
    ```shell
    kubectl delete crd spiffeids.spiffeid.spiffe.io
    ```